dotnet/samples/msbuild/Test.README.md

 # How to test a MSBuild Custom Task

-A really important item when we create a MSBuild Custom Task, which is going to be distributed, is to ensure the correctness.
+A really important item when we create a MSBuild Custom Task, which is going to be distributed, is to ensure the correctness of the code.
 The way to be confident about that is testing it.
-It is out of scope to talk about the benefits of doing tests and basic test tooling.
-Here some [basics about unit tests.](https://docs.microsoft.com/visualstudio/test/walkthrough-creating-and-running-unit-tests-for-managed-code).
+For information about the benefits of doing tests and basic test tooling, see [basics about unit tests](https://docs.microsoft.com/visualstudio/test/walkthrough-creating-and-running-unit-tests-for-managed-code).
 We are going to use examples which have already been developed.
 The following projects includes unit and integration MSBuild Custom Tasks testing

 1. [Custom Task-Code Generation](./custom-task-code-generation/)